 - All but two amino acids (i.e. the micronutrient building blocks that make up protein) can be converted to glucose.

 - Five others can be converted to either glucose or ketones depending on the body’s requirements at the time.

 - Thirteen amino acids can be converted to glucose.

 Once your body has used the protein it needs to build and repair muscle and make neurotransmitters, etc. any “excess protein” can be used to refill the small protein stores in the bloodstream and replenish glycogen stores in the liver via gluconeogenesis.

-Someone on a very low carbohydrate diet may end up relying more on protein for glucose via gluconeogenesis compared to someone who can get the glucose they need directly from carbohydrates.
+Someone on a very low carbohydrate diet may rely more on protein for glucose via gluconeogenesis compared to someone who can get the glucose they need directly from carbohydrates.

-Obtaining glucose from protein via gluconeogenesis rather than carbs is that it is a slow process and easier to control with measured doses of insulin compared to simple carbs which will cause more abrupt blood sugar rollercoaster.
+The advantage of obtaining glucose from protein via gluconeogenesis rather than carbs is that it is a slow process and easier to control with measured doses of insulin compared to simple carbs, which will cause more abrupt blood sugar roller coaster.

 How much insulin does protein require?

 The food insulin index testing measured the glucose and insulin response to various foods in healthy people (i.e. non-diabetic young university students).